chriskinsman/tilloo/README.md

   * Web will run in a Kubernetes deployment
   * Simplify jobs interface to remove JobId and add a tooltip with jobId and description.
   * Allow filtering of jobs
+  * Moved config.json into a configMap.
+This removes the requirement to build your own containers

 ## Background